tingyuansen/The_Payne/README.md

 python setup.py install
 ````

-It should install all dependencies, except for Jo Bovy's [apogee](https://github.com/jobovy/apogee) package.
-Individual modules are imported separately, e.g:
+Individual modules can be imported separately, e.g:
 ```
 from The_Payne import utils
 from The_Payne import spectral_model